 Job Outlook and Salary Information for Magazine Journalists

-According to the U.S. Bureau of Labor Statistics (BLS), the job outlook for writers and authors is not exceptionally favorable, with only two percent growth expected in the field between 2014 and 2024.
-Reporters and correspondents, including journalists, are expected to see an 8% decline in job openings over that time period.
+According to the U.S. Bureau of Labor Statistics (BLS), the job outlook for writers and authors is not exceptionally favorable, with little to no change expected in the field between 2018 and 2028.
+Reporters and correspondents, including journalists, are expected to see an 12% decline in job openings over that time period.
 The print publishing industry is losing ground to electronic media, so fewer jobs are available for writers and journalists.
-On average, writers working for newspaper, periodical and book publishers earned $59,860 annually in 2015.
-Reporters and correspondents working in the same industry earned an average of $40,860 in that same year.
+On average, writers working for newspaper, periodical and book publishers earned $59,290 annually in 2018.
+Reporters and correspondents working in the same industry earned an average of $55,530 in that same year.

 Magazine journalists generate story ideas, cultivate sources, research and fact check their information, and meet deadlines set by their editor.
 A bachelor's degree is typically required for employment, as well as the development of a portfolio, writing and editing skills, and the ability to work independently.
 The job outlook for all journalists, including those who work for magazines, is predicted to be in decline over the upcoming decade.